rolod0x/rolod0x/SECURITY.md

 The following chrome API permissions are requested by the extension manifest:

-- `activeTab`: Required when the user presses the search hotkey, to execute the content script which displays the modal dialog allowing them to quickly and easily search their address book from the current tab.
+- `activeTab`: Required when the user presses the search keyboard shortcut, to execute the content script which displays the modal dialog allowing them to quickly and easily search their address book from the current tab.
 This happens within an `<iframe>` inserted by a content script into a shadow root element inside the DOM.
 The same mechanism also requires the `scripting` permission listed below.
 The code executing the script is here:

   <https://github.com/rolod0x/rolod0x/blob/v1.5.0/src/shared/lookup.ts#L3-L11>